edde-framework/edde/docs/devops/gitlab/docker-compose.md

 # Docker Compose {docsify-ignore-all}

-GitLab has one little trick to do when it has to be deployed over SSL; **this configuration will be updated during deployment**.
+GitLab has one little trick to do when it has to be deployed over SSL.

+> Remember this file as it will need a little update after deployment: that's because in the first deployment you'll get certificates from Let's Encrypt and in subsequent update you'll enable SSL on the GitLab instance.

 ```yaml
 # version is important to keep on 3+ as lower version is not supported by Docker Swarm